 An ever-popular cartoon is celebrated later in the year in Good Grief, Charlie Brown!
 (October 25 – March 3 2019).
 The exhibition features work by artists who have been inspired by Charles M. Schulz’ beloved cartoon Peanuts, alongside original strips rarely seen in the UK.

 Postmodernist architecture at Sir John Soane’s Museum

 Sir John Soane’s Museum has the first exhibition exploring Postmodernism in British architecture.
-The Return of the Past: Postmodernism in British Architecture (May 16 – August 27) focuses on a selection of pivotal works from leading Postmodernist architects, including Terry Farrell, Piers Gough, Jeremy Dixon, John Outram and James Stirling/Michael Wilford.
+The Return of the Past: Postmodernism in British Architecture (until August 27) focuses on a selection of pivotal works from leading Postmodernist architects, including Terry Farrell, Piers Gough, Jeremy Dixon, John Outram and James Stirling/Michael Wilford.

 Picasso’s pivotal year at Tate Modern